RobertARandolph/AdmiralBumbleBee.com/Health.md

 I've had moderate to severe Migraines with aura, and more often [silent migraines](https://en.wikipedia.org/wiki/Acephalgic_migraine) since I was 14.
 If I was writing this post in 2017, I would lament how annoying migraines are.
 They _are_ bothersome and sometimes they can be crippling.
 Migraines **suck**.

 In 2018 I had my first [cluster headache](https://en.wikipedia.org/wiki/Cluster_headache), or "Suicide Headache".
 Then I had another one.
 Then another one.
-Then another one.
+Then another one...

 Before experiencing it, I'd been aware of the condition.
 I'd read medical texts, studies, blogs, etc... about migraines and frequently found discussions of cluster headaches.
 The stories were inconceivable.
 They are frequently described as one of the most painful things a human can experience.